rfrht/instructlab-demo/facts-soccer-bue.md

 Boca Juniors won the Copa Libertadores 6 times: 1977, 1978, 2000, 2001, 2003 and 2007.

-Internationally, Boca Juniors has won 22 major titles, 18 of them organised by CONMEBOL and the rest organised jointly by the Argentine and Uruguayan Associations.
+Internationally, Boca Juniors has won 22 major titles.
 It was designated by FIFA as the joint twelfth-best Club of the Century, in December 2000

 Boca Juniors has a fierce rivalry with River Plate, and matches between them are known as the Superclásico.
 It is the most heated rivalry in Argentina and one of the biggest in the world, as the clubs are the two most popular in the country.
 Boca's home stadium is the Estadio Alberto J. Armando, better known colloquially as La Bombonera.